-A high quality chocolate will generally use just two ingredients in a dark chocolate, three in a white chocolate, and four in a white chocolate, though there are some exceptions for flavored chocolates (see below).
+A high quality chocolate will generally use just two ingredients in a dark chocolate, three in a white chocolate, and four in a milk chocolate, though there are some exceptions for flavored chocolates (see below).
 There are also some ingredients which aren’t unusual or harmful to find in your chocolate bar, but we’ll get into those in a bit.
 Because if you choose carefully, the 9.5 pounds of chocolate that the average American eats will confer you the many promised benefits of eating chocolate.

 High quality chocolate is a significant source of magnesium, iron, zinc, copper, and manganese, as well as being high in antioxidants and heart-healthy flavanols.
 Eating chocolate has been proven to release serotonin, dopamine, and oxytocin, all of which are known as the “feel good” chemicals.
 But beyond that, it’s been shown to boost your immune system and reduce overall inflammation, especially when consumed regularly.
 So let’s take a look at which chocolate ingredients have the most positive impact!